artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.

+## Exercise 4.b
+Write a RISC-V assembly program and a C program that shows the string “0-1-2-3-4-5-6-7-8” moving from the right to the left of the 8-digit 7-segment displays.
+That is, 0 should show up on the right-most digit first.
+Then it should move to the left and 1 should show up on the right-most digit, and so on.

 ## Exercise 5
 In this exercise, we will work with interrupts.
 Two codes are provided with the same functionality, but the first uses polling while the second uses interrupts.